-- Contribution: What new insight does it bring to the field? - Benefits: What can one learn from this / do with this? - Novelty: Prior publications? - Validity: Are the claims properly backed up? - Applicability: How good does the paper match the likely audience? - Format: Readability, consistency and clarity - Clear presentation of the content, figures, graphs, other visuals etc.
+- Contribution: What new insight does it bring to the field? - Benefits: What can the community learn from this / do with this? - Novelty: Are the results new (original)?
+Is prior work covered well? - Validity: Are the claims backed up properly? - Applicability: How well does the paper match the likely audience? - Format: Readability, consistency, and clarity.
+A clear, error-free presentation of text, figures, graphs, etc.